Face ID is so much better than a fingerprint sensor

 What is the iPhone X?

-The iPhone X – or iPhone 10 – is a hugely important device for Apple.
+The iPhone X – or iPhone 10 – is an important device for Apple.
 Not only does its release coincide with the 10th anniversary of arguably the most important tech product of the past decade, but it’s the first iPhone in four years to undergo a major redesign.

 Apple has been coasting for too long with the design it introduced for the iPhone 6, but that all changes with the iPhone X – in a big way.
 You don’t need me to tell you the iPhone X is a huge departure from the iPhone design of old – just look at the pictures.
-Not only does it look good, however; Apple has done a fantastic job at actually making it feel rather good in the hand.
+Not only does it look good, however; Apple has done a fantastic job at actually making it feel really good too.

 This phone is simply gorgeous.
 It’s slightly taller than theiPhone 8 (and 7 and 6) but much narrower and smaller than the iPhone 8 Plus.
 It strikes the perfect balance, especially since you’re getting a 5.8-inch display here.